 An operating segment is a component of the Company that engages in business activities from which it may earn revenues and incur expenses (including revenues and expenses relating to transactions with other components of the Company).
 Operating results of the operating segment are regularly reviewed by the Company's chief operating decision maker to make decisions about resources to be allocated to the segment and to assess its performance.
-Each operating segment consists of standalone financial information.
+Each operating segment consists of standalone financial i requires management to make judgments and estimates about the future, including climate-related risks and opportunities, that affect the application of the accounting policies and the reported amount of assets, liabilities, income, and expenses.
+Actual results may differ from these estimates.
+Estimates and underlying assumptions are reviewed on an ongoing basis and are consistent with the Company's risk management and climate-related commitments where appropriate.
+Revisions to estimates are recognized prospectively in the period of the change and future periods.
+Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities with the next financial year is as follows:

-5. Significant accounting assumptions and judgments, and major sources of estimation uncertainty
+5. Significant accounting assumptions and judgments, and major sources of estimation uncertainty The preparation of the financial statements in conformity with the IFRSs endorsed by the FSC